sonu-kushwaha-dev/sonu-kushwaha-dev/README.md

 Hi there 👋
 <br/> <br/>
 <strong>Summary</strong><br/> <p>
 I am a dedicated Software Developer with over 4 years of experience in designing, developing, and managing complex applications and microservices.
-Proficient in Java, Spring Boot, RESTful API and ReactJs.  </p>
+Proficient in Java, Spring Boot, RESTful API JavaScript and ReactJs. </p>
 <br/>
 <strong>Skill</strong>
 <pre>